Download a copy of our Terms & Conditions in PDF Here

 A booking contract will form between you the hirer and us Mountain Campers when you agree to the booking terms, and give us permission to debit your payment card for the agreed amount, or send us a direct bank transfer payment.
 All automated online bookings are still subject to a written confirmation via email within seven days of submitting the request.
 We maintain the right to cancel any booking arrangements without notice and refund in full any payments given at any time.

-Prior to handover of the vehicle for a rental period, the total price for the agreed period will need to have been paid in full as per our booking terms and conditions and a pre authorisation on a payment card or a deposit arranged to cover any additional costs which may be incurred during the rental period.
+Prior to handover of the vehicle for a rental period, the total price for the agreed period will need to have been paid in full as per our booking terms and conditions and a deposit arranged to cover any additional costs which may be incurred during the rental period.

 1.9 The Rental Agreement